functionalReactiveFan/3pc-challenge/README.md

 1) git clone https://github.com/functionalReactiveFan/3pc-challenge.git
 2) cd 3pc-challenge
 3) npm i
-4) replace <<api-key>> with real one from the description of the challenge in App.jsx
+4) replace apiKey with real one from the description of the challenge in App.jsx
 5) npm start
 6) open http://localhost:3000